radify/radiian/README.md

 `Your playbook has been created in the directory ./ansible`

 ### Side-note: Security
 Guard your AWS credentials very carefully.
 Sensitive information should _never_ be commited to version control.
 Once commited, it is very difficult to remove it from your repository's history.
-At the very least, put `ansible/inventory/aws_keys` in your `.gitignore` file.
+At the very least, put `ansible/inventory/aws_keys` and your `.pem` key in your `.gitignore` file.
 Tools such as [git-crypt](https://github.com/AGWA/git-crypt) and [Ansible Vault](https://docs.ansible.com/ansible/playbooks_vault.html) provide additional security.

 ### Deployment